 Remember, if an offer seems too good to be true, it probably is.
 If something seems shady, investigate or have your business broker and other members of your team check things out for you.
 If you are selling a business to someone, you will end up spending some time together.
 It is really important that you are comfortable with each other.

 What makes a potential buyer a qualified buyer?
 That depends on you and your business.
-Take the time to get to know who they are and whether they are a valid prospect or just wasting your time.
+Take the time to get to know who they are and whether they are valid prospects or just wasting your time.

 Don’t try to sell your business alone.
-If you are ready to sell, contact us here at Rogerson business services.
+If you are ready to value and sell your business, contact us here at Rogerson business services.
 We would love to talk with you about how we can help you sell your business for a fair price to the right buyer at the right time.